-This means that for astute office managers, the primary cost consideration is between modular walls vs. drywall.
+This means that for astute office managers, the primary cost consideration is between moveable walls vs. drywall.
 In the vast majority of cases, moveable wall systems offer greater flexibility and better long-term value than drywall installation.

+Employee flux is real, as individual workers move up the corporate ladder or change departments or locations.
 If you invest in the separation of a large room into two smaller rooms to make space for an employee only to discover that, a few years later, that employee no longer works for you, will you still be paying rent for space that you aren’t using?

 Or perhaps the opposite situation rings more true for your business.
 Your team is growing and you need to fit more workstations into your existing space.
 Will you be able to reconfigure or convert some of those private offices and meeting rooms around the exterior of your space to multi-user workstation layouts or will you need to lease additional space elsewhere?